Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 ### Install Compilers to Make Follow Mouse Command Work (Optional)

-If you have already installed the bot code, run `npm uninstall robotjs`.
+If you have already installed the bot code, run `npm uninstall robotjs` in your console/terminal inside of the bot code's directory.

 #### Windows